 Workload behavior profiling

 One of the challenges to finding malicious actions in a network is separating out the good, normal activity from the suspicious.
 Machine learning algorithms help solve the problem by tracking and analyzing normal workload behavior.
 They build an environment-wide behavioral graph of business-as-usual, so when a user or machine strays from the normal, they can be flagged and investigated.
 Basing security alerts on a positive model of known-good behavior also reduces false alarms, which can overwhelm the SOC team and disrupt business processes.

 While file integrity monitoring (FIM) helps organizations stay compliant with data protection regulations, it can also help catch file changes resulting from internal and external attackers deploying malware, encrypting data, or changing access privileges.

 FIM software compares changes against approved updates, including versions, modification dates, content changes, and checksum deviations.
 FIM combined with a positive security model helps capture problematic alterations while cutting down on false-positive alerts.
 FIM also helps improve the accuracy and speed of response teams’ remediation efforts.

 Whether inside or outside an organization, the human element introduces a degree of unpredictability to cyber attacks.
-Security teams have to be ready for mistakes, surprises and fresh new tactics from attackers.
-A strong security culture and best practices form the bedrock of a good defense, and a Zero Trust approach along with real-time visibility and smart machine analysis will help ensure the latest criminal innovations don’t get the upper hand.
+Security teams have to be ready for mistakes, surprises, and fresh new tactics from attackers.
+A strong security culture and best practices form the bedrock of a good defense.
+A Zero Trust approach, along with real-time visibility and smart machine analysis, will help ensure the latest criminal innovations don’t get the upper hand.